sedashgh/Azure.Communication.Services.EventHandler/README.md

 {
     var @event = CallAutomationEventParser.Parse(cloudEvent);
-    // conditional logic for every possible event type if (cloudEvent.Type == "Microsoft.Communication.CallConnected")
+    // conditional logic for every possible event type if (@event is CallConnected callConnected)
     {
-        var @event = CallAutomationEventParser.Parse(cloudEvent);
-        // now you can invoke your action based on this event
+        // now you can invoke your action based on this event being cast to the correct type }
-    }
 }
 ```